Tuesday, June 9, 2020

 His apostles had no idea what he meant by “the abomination of Desolation”.
 But they were familiar with the prophecy of Daniel; and Jesus’ counsel was for them to carefully observe Daniel’s words.
 What words?

 Daniel had indeed used similar words.
 Daniel 9:26 prophesied that “Messiah will be cut off.”
-Although the apostles hadn’t gotten their head around that idea when Jesus was alive, a few days later, he was “cut off.”
+Although the apostles hadn’t gotten their head around that idea when Jesus said the above words to them, a few days later, he was “cut off.”
 No doubt his apostles re-read Daniel 9 very closely after that.
 Just a couple sentences after describing the cutting off of the Messiah, Daniel said that “on the wing of disgusting things there will be the one causing desolation; until an extermination...”
 (Daniel 9:27)

 By itself, that sentence didn’t enlighten those new Christians very much.
 But Jesus told them to study Daniel.
 He didn’t specify which part.
 Another prophecy in Daniel gave them another clue: “How long will the vision of the constant feature and of the transgression causing desolation continue, to make both the holy place and the army things to trample on?”
 (Daniel 8:13)